Recording your own music does not only focus on vocals, but also the instruments used, too.

 - Fast transient response and almost exact replica of the original audio

 Made to record any instrument amazingly, the Rode NT5 is a small-diaphragm cardioid condenser microphone with tight pickup pattern making it ideal for any indoor recording or film-making.
 It has a frequency range of 20Hz to 20kHz.
 The NT5 might be small, but you’ll be surely surprised with what it can do.

-With luxurious and elegant physical feature, the NT5 condenser microphone showcases a nickel-plate body with a satin finish making it durable and rugged.
+With the luxurious and elegant physical features, the NT5 condenser microphone showcases a nickel-plated body with a satin finish making it durable and rugged.
 It features gold sputtering which makes it highly resistant to corrosion so that it retains its electric conductivity for long periods.

-The NT5 is known to produce smooth overall response and highly detailed sound.
+The NT5 is known to produce a smooth overall response and highly detailed sound.